 How does GitHub recruiting compare to LinkedIn Recruiter?

-GitHub shows you what engineers build; LinkedIn shows you where they've worked.
-GitHub is free but offers no messaging, no job-status signals, and no structured experience data.
+GitHub shows you what engineers build; LinkedIn shows you where they’ve worked.
+Free access is GitHub’s advantage - but no messaging, no job-status signals, and no structured experience data are the tradeoffs.
 LinkedIn Recruiter provides those features but costs $10K+/year for enterprise seats.
 LinkedIn Recruiter alternatives offer more affordable options, and platforms like Pin combine both data sources with automated outreach at a fraction of the price.

 Getting Started with GitHub Recruiting